leedavidarmstrong/project-one/README.md

 @Lee
 ### 2. Is the price of an Uber trip dependent on the weather/season?
 @Lee and @Julian
 Furthermore, we analysed the average price per trip depending on the season as shown in the graph below.
 We can conclude that the average price shows a similar behaviour in most of the years with Winter being the lowest average price and Authum with the highest average price.
-The difference between the highest and the lowest price paid is around XXXX per year.
 Only 2012 shows a higher difference on the price paid in Autumn but the graph indicates that from 2012 the rates were increased.
 ![Fig7](https://github.com/leedavidarmstrong/project-one/assets/132871396/99d0e291-1fd5-43bc-b259-e017f7f34ecc)
 ### 3. What is the relation between the number of passengers and the weather conditions/season when using Uber?
 @Lee and @Julian